 Slemon’s work has been shown in the U.S., Europe and South Africa.
 Major site specific installations include Uplift: The Mountain (2008) at the Palazzo delle Papesse in Siena, and The Light at 7:00 am (2009) for No Longer Empty’s Reflecting Transformation show in Chelsea, NY.
 Most recently, Goods for Me (2011) was featured at Art Miami in the THINK BIG! show, curated by LaRete Art Projects.

 In 2014 Slemon completed a commission for First National Bank; a series of five public sculptures for their Johannesburg Bank City precinct.
-He recently staged his third solo exhibition at MagnanMetz Gallery in New York, which remains open to the public until November 7th, 2015.
+More recent exhibitions were "Captured" with Mariane Ibrahim Gallery in Seattle in 2016, and "Confluence" at Bethel University in 2017.